sptankard/digitalsecuritycurriculum/pages/20.one_sheets/01.secure_your_phone/one_sheet.en.md

 <span class="leadtip" style="color:pink">✔ SET YOUR SCREEN TO LOCK WHEN NOT IN USE.</span> We recommend that you chose a short amount of time that does not drive you crazy.
 We use anywhere from 30 sec to a minute, you can find it in Settings → Display &amp; Brightness → Auto-Lock.

-<span class="leadtip" style="color:pink"><span class="leadtip" style="color:purple">✔ CLEAR YOUR MESSAGE THREADS FREQUENTLY</span>.</span> You’ll find this option in your message screen.
+<span class="leadtip" style="color:pink">✔ CLEAR YOUR MESSAGE THREADS FREQUENTLY.</span> You’ll find this option in your message screen.
 If your phone is confiscated they can compel you to open it exposing sensitive content from your message history.

 <span class="leadtip" style="color:pink">✔ MAINTAIN ALL YOUR iOS UPDATES.</span> These updates will have important security patches, you can find it under Settings → General → Software Update.